 Let’s begin this post by defining the term “whistleblowing” and distinguishing it from “leaking,” or disclosing government practices or documents.
-When we use the term “whistleblowing,” we’re talking about reporting on misconduct by individuals or companies that takes advantage of the government or causes some public harm.
+When we use the term “whistleblowing,” we’re talking about reporting on misconduct by individuals or companies that take advantage of the government or cause some public harm.
 Most specifically, since we are talking about litigation under the False Claims Act (“FCA”), we are talking about false or fraudulent claims to government agencies or programs for payments that are not permissible.

 Whistleblowers Versus “Leakers”

 The person or persons who report such conduct and initiate litigation on behalf of the government are known as whistleblowers or relators (which is a term frequently used in connection with the False Claims Act).
 Although the media often also refers to persons who “leak” government documents as whistleblowers – such as Eric Snowden or Chelsea Manning – this blog does not include such persons in the discussion.
 This is not a judgment call about such conduct; it is simply an effort to keep the discussion focused on FCA whistleblowers.

 What is Internal Whistleblowing?

 So what is an “internal” whistleblower?
 That is not really a defined term, but it generally means an individual who reports suspected misconduct up the chain of command at the person’s workplace.
 This can involve going to an audit department, a compliance officer, a supervisor, in-house legal counsel or even an internal “hot line” or “tip line.”

 The misconduct that is reported can be financial wrongdoing, environmental violations, false claims, defective products, harmful medical practices, discrimination – practically anything that someone believes is wrong or illegal.
 The hope is that the internal company personnel will address the problem responsibly and correct or stop any actual wrongdoing.